 1. Formulate a basic timeline but realize that it’s not carved in stone

 While creating a general timeline for brainstorming, writing, reviewing, and proofreading your nursing personal statement only takes a few minutes, many applicants procrastinate on this essential step because it feels like adding yet another set of chores to an already full schedule.
 Because of this, start early and build some flexibility into the schedule that you create.
-Plan to have every step completed reasonably in advance of your deadlines to avoid last minute panic.
+Plan to have every step completed reasonably in advance of your deadlines to avoid last-minute panic.

 2. Repurpose open-ended statements for ones that are specific

 Although most nursing schools have an open-ended prompt that allows the applicant great freedom in designing the nursing personal statement, you won’t necessarily need to start from scratch in creating your nursing statement for the schools that have specific prompts.
-There’s probably quite a few aspects of the prompt that you can address by repurposing parts or even whole paragraphs from your open-ended nursing school personal statement.
+There are probably quite a few aspects of the prompt that you can address by repurposing parts or even whole paragraphs from your open-ended nursing school personal statement.
 Reading prompts thoroughly and having a plan can save you significant time and effort in the personal statement writing process.

 3. Space fills up faster than you might think